Research: Open research

-The open access movement assumes that all information generally deemed useful should be free and belongs to a "public domain", that of "humanity".
+The open research, open science and open access movements assume that all information generally deemed useful should be free and belongs to a "public domain", that of "humanity".
 This idea gained prevalence as a result of Western colonial history and ignores alternative conceptions of knowledge circulation.
 For instance, most indigenous communities consider that access to certain information proper to the group should be determined by relationships.
 There is alleged to be a double standard in the Western knowledge system.
 On the one hand, "digital right management" used to restrict access to personal information on social networking platforms is celebrated as a protection of privacy, while simultaneously when similar functions are used by cultural groups (i.e. indigenous communities) this is denounced as "access control" and reprehended as censorship.